 - Sandpaper - medium and fine grit can help you finish your sculpture

 Practice makes perfect, so don't worry if your first attempts don't come out quite right!
 Keep practicing.
 It's the only way to improve.

 Ask for critiques on hobby forums, bulletin boards, and model horse hobby clinics.
 It's not a good idea, however, to send photographs to a sculptor you don't know; only post photos to a hobby bulletin board, such as those on Model Horse Blab, that invite critiques.

 Most people will be encouraging but some may be harsh in their critiques.
 Learn to shrug it off.
 Every artist from the time someone first dabbed paint on a cave wall probably had to deal with critics.
 Be open to feedback, especially feedback to help you improve.

-Other Resources: Take a Workshop or Lessons
+Take a Workshop or Lessons

 Consider taking a workshop in equine sculpting or art.
 The International Museum of the Horse in Lexington, Kentucky, offers workshops on sculpting the equine.
 The American Academy of Equine Artists offers 2 and 5-day workshops to help new and experienced equine artists alike.
 Even taking a local sculpting or figure drawing class at your local high school continuing education program can help you achieve your dream of sculpting your very own model horse, just like a Breyer.